boschresearch/unetgan/README.md

 U-Net GAN PyTorch is open-sourced under the AGPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.

-For a list of other open source components included in PROJECT-NAME, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).
+For a list of other open source components included in unetgan, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).

 ## Purpose of the project